pablogkilroy/DRLND_cont_control_multiagent_DDPG/README.md

 ##Introduction

-For this project, we train a 4-DOF robot to follow a target
+For this project, we train a two tennis agents to play a match

 Trained Agent